The Baptism of the Lord (Year C)

 There are two answers we can give to this question:

-a.
-By being baptised in the River Jordan with all those self-proclaimed sinners,
+1. By being baptised in the River Jordan with all those self-proclaimed sinners, Jesus shows his total solidarity with us.
+John’s Gospel says:

-Jesus shows his total solidarity with us.
-“The Word was made flesh and lived among us,” says John’s gospel.
-He does not say that the Word was made a human person but that ‘he was made flesh’.
-In biblical language, ‘flesh’ has all the connotations of our human weaknesses.
-In becoming a human person, Jesus identified with us not just in our humanity but in our weak human-ness.
+He does not say that the Word was made a human person, but that “became flesh”.
+In biblical language, ‘flesh’ (Greek, sarx) has all the connotations of our human weaknesses.
+In becoming a human person, Jesus identified with us not just in our humanity, but in our weak human-ness.
 Jesus had the same feelings and reactions that we have; only he never did sin or do anything wrong.
 This solidarity was indicated by the criticism of the Pharisees that Jesus spent so much time eating and drinking with sinners and outcasts.

 Despite his dignity and rank as Son of God, as Messiah, Jesus never did require any external signs of privilege.
 Most of the time, he looked just the same as everyone else.
 And, when he got up in the synagogue of his home town and began to amaze people with his insight, his neighbours could not understand it.
 They had lived for years with him and had no idea of this side of his person.

-A voice, clearly that of the Father, says, “You are my Son, the Beloved; my favour rests on you.”
 It is clearly a form of “missioning” for Jesus.
 We could call it is his ‘Pentecost’ experience.
 It is a clear endorsement from his Father for the work that Jesus is about to begin.
 (Another important endorsement will come at the Transfiguration.)

 So, through his baptism, Jesus is being officially commissioned to begin his public work of teaching, healing and liberating enslaved souls up to the climactic moment of his passion, death and resurrection.

-What is Jesus’ mission?
+3. What is Jesus’ mission?

 And what is that work that Jesus is to accomplish through his teaching, preaching and healing?
-That is described in the First Reading from Isaiah and the Second Reading from the Letter to Titus.
+That is described in the First Reading from Isaiah and in the Second Reading from the Letter to Titus.

 Isaiah promises that valleys will be filled and mountains and hills made low as all obstacles will be removed and the glory of God will be revealed and made accessible to all.
-The Lord is coming in the person of Jesus: “He will feed his flock like a shepherd; he will gather the lambs in his arms and carry them in his bosom and gently lead the mother sheep.”
-He is the Bread of Life and the Good Shepherd.
+The Lord is coming in the person of Jesus:

-In the Second Reading the Lord comes to bring salvation and wholeness to all and to help us leave behind all “worldly passions”, all those appetites and longings which are ultimately destructive and harmful to our proper destiny.
+In the Second Reading, the Lord comes to bring salvation and wholeness to all and to help us leave behind all “worldly passions”, all those appetites and longings which are ultimately destructive and harmful to our proper destiny.
 And our baptism is linked with that of Jesus:

 The Word became flesh so that we could be liberated from the sinful inclinations of the flesh.